 Not the dream of most bus riders, but the dream of every single one.
-Again, if that doesn’t describe you, you aren’t just evil or invisible or unimportant: You actually don’t exist.
+Again, if that doesn’t describe you, you aren’t just invisible or unimportant: You actually don’t exist.
 These are the moments, increasingly common in arguments in our polarized age, when O’Toole reveals that he has no desire to convince anyone who is not already in his cultural camp.

 The Nod to Driverless Cars

 Finally, there’s the inevitable coda about driverless cars:

 Cities that invest in expensive transit infrastructure are ignoring the reality that, long before that infrastructure is worn out, self-driving cars will replace most transit.
 The short-run issue is that transit agencies that spend billions on rail transit or bus-rapid transit with dedicated lanes are doing a disservice to their customers.
 The most important thing they should focus on instead is increasing bus revenue miles in corridors where they will do the most good.